 I have started working on my next art collection about Rivers.
 River as power, River as life, river as creative spirit.
 Rivers have always been in my life - the River Ouse, River Cam, River Elbe, River Wye, River Thames and back to the River Ouse again here in Bedfordshire, UK, where I live.

-Since starting the Stardust Adventures I have found myself drawn to the forms of the river, veins, blood vessels, neurons, roots, mycelium, lungs.
+Since starting my year-long programme Rewild Your Soul I have found myself drawn to the forms of the river, veins, blood vessels, neurons, roots, mycelium, lungs.
 Branching fractals seemed to follow me wherever I looked and I felt drawn to explore them in more depth.

 I am taking a new approach with my process this time, guided by an art mentor (and dear artist friend).
 I am spending time on the river bank, sketching, collecting, making ink from willow leaves and playing with mud.
 I am also swimming in the river and trying to capture what it feels like to be surrounded by the Ouse.
 I am enjoying this more intuitive way of working and am intrigued to see where it will take me.